jsdealy/latin/miscellae/guideToLatinConversation.md

 Singultio, singultire,
 to sob, to groan.

-Sino, sivi, situm, si-
+Sino, sivi, situm, sin6re, to permit.
-n6re, to permit.

 Sisto, stiti, statum,
 sistSre, to stop.

-Soleo, solitus sum, so-
-lere, to be accustomed.
+Soleo, solitus sum, solere, to be accustomed.

 Sol VO, solvi, solutum,
 solvere, to untie, to break.